Teardrop Breast Implants: What to Consider?

 Your placement options are either over or under the chest muscle.
 Submuscular placement involves placing the implant beneath the chest muscle, while subglandular placement involves placing the implant above the muscle and beneath the breast tissue.

 Dr Doyle will assess your breast tissue and recommend the best placement option for you.
-He will take into account your body type, breast size, and your desired outcome.
+He will take into account your body type, breast size, and your preferred outcome.

 Teardrop vs Round Implants

-If you are considering a teardrop implant you can view teardrop breast implants before and after.
-The teardrop breast implant images can give you an idea of how they may look on your body.
-Of course, you should also take into account teardrop implant sizes.
+If you are considering a teardrop implant you can view teardrop breast implants before and after photos.
+The teardrop breast implant photos can give you a general idea of how they may look on your body.
+Of course, you should also take into account teardrop implant sizes and your unique anatomy.

 Teardrop Breast Implants Pictures Before and After